-You need cash.
+You land in another country and need local cash.

 Most travelers focus on fees when exchanging money.